Kerry Von Erich

 Kerry Gene Adkisson (February 3, 1960 – February 18, 1993), better known by his ring name Kerry Von Erich, was an American professional wrestler.
 He was part of the Von Erich family of professional wrestlers.
-He is best known for his time with his father's promotion World Class Championship Wrestling (WCCW), where he spent eleven years of his career, and his time in World Wrestling Federation (WWF), under the ring name The Texas Tornado.
+He is best known for his time with his father's promotion World Class Championship Wrestling (WCCW), where he spent the first 11 years of his career, and his time in World Wrestling Federation (WWF), under the ring name Texas Tornado.
 Adkisson held forty championships in various promotions during his career.
-Among other accolades, he was a one-time NWA World Heavyweight Champion, four-time WCWA World Heavyweight Champion, making him an overall five-time world champion and one-time WWF Intercontinental Champion.
+Among other accolades, he was a one-time NWA Worlds Heavyweight Champion, four-time WCWA World Heavyweight Champion, and one-time WWF Intercontinental Champion.

+Early life

+Kerry was born on February 3, 1960, the son of wrestler and wrestling promoter Fritz Von Erich.
+His brothers, David, Kevin, Mike, and Chris, were also wrestlers.
+Kerry was also a standout in high school track and field and recorded a record-breaking discus throw.
+Later during his tenure in the WWE, his finishing move would be a spinning discus punch.
+He trained to compete in the 1980 Summer Olympics, but was unable to attend because of the boycott imposed by U.S. President Jimmy Carter.